-Following the start signal from the master, the device code (4 bits), the don't care bits (3 bits), and the R/\overline{W} bit which is a logic low is placed onto the bus by the master transmitter.
+Following the start condition from the master, the control code (four bits), the device select (three bits), and the R/\overline{W} bit which is a logic low are clocked onto the bus by the master transmitter.
 This indicates to the addressed slave receiver that a byte with a word address will follow after it has generated an acknowledge bit during the ninth clock cycle.
-Therefore the next byte transmitted by the master is the word address and will be written into the address pointer of the 24AA01/02.
-After receiving another acknowledge signal from the 24AA01/02 the master device will transmit the data word to be written into the addressed memory location.
-The 24AA01/02 acknowledges again and the master generates a stop condition.
-This initiates the internal write cycle, and during this time the 24AA01/02 will not generate acknowledge signals (Figure 4-1).
+Therefore, the next byte transmitted by the master is the high-order byte of the word address and will be written into the address pointer of the 24LC32A.
+The next byte is the least significant address byte.
+After receiving another acknowledge signal from the 24LC32A the master device will transmit the data word to be written into the addressed memory location.

+The 24LC32A acknowledges again and the master generates a stop condition.
+This initiates the internal write cycle, and during this time the 24LC32A will not generate acknowledge signals (Figure 4-1).